-had a devastating impact on our clients, but they faced challenges with securing quality employment that predate the pandemic.
-We support candidates on the South of West sides of Chicago, where issues like access to transportation, lack of cash for tools and boots, and struggles with childcare keep our candidates from being able to compete for apprenticeships.
+The Career Transitions Center (CTC) is dedicated to empowering professionals find meaningful employment.
+We proudly serve recent college graduates and older workers in the Chicago Metro Area.
+Covid-19 has had a devastating impact on our clients but they faced challenges with securing quality employment that predate the pandemic.
+As a result, 55% of our clients live at or below 200% of the federal poverty level and disproportionately include people from fields us hotels, restaurants, trade show and event management.
 Our state's economy will only meet its fullest potential if the most marginalized job seekers are provided with a fair opportunity to participate in the labor market.

-To support the clients we serve, we recommend the following policy priorities:
+To support the clients, we support, we recommend the following policy priorities:

-- 1. Use a racial equity lens to invest state funding in inclusive career pathways programming to ensure shared economic recovery for Illinoisans who face barriers to employment. - Direct public resources to the communities most impacted by racism, disinvestment, and the harms of the COVID-19 pandemic.
-For example, state agencies could utilize the map of Disproportionately Impacted Areas (DIAs) to direct not only business and cannabis investments, but workforce and adult ed program dollars. - O Limit public workforce dollars to only support businesses that provide family-sustaining pay, benefits, and career pathways. - Ensure that job seekers can afford to live while building their skills.
-This can look like: - Subsidized employment opportunities; - Earn-and-learn models such as apprenticeship; - Compensation for participation in education/training programs. - Establish a flexible Barrier Reduction Fund to directly assist job seekers overcome acute barriers to employment (such as childcare, housing, technology access, and transportation.) - Restore and increase funding for the Job Training and Economic Development (JTED) Program to connect adults with skills training in indemand sectors. - Fund critical strategies for inclusive and equitable Apprenticeships, with a focus on wraparound supports and barrier reduction, school/employer
+- Use a racial equity lens to invest state funding in inclusive career pathways programming to ensure shared economic recovery for Illinoisans who face barriers to employment. - Direct public resources to the communities most impacted by racism, disinvestment, and the harms of the COVID-19 pandemic.
+For example, state agencies could utilize the map of Disproportionately Impacted Areas (DIAs) to direct not only business and cannabis investments, but workforce and adult ed program dollars. - Limit public workforce dollars to only support businesses that provide family-sustaining pay, benefits, and career pathways. - Ensure that job seekers can afford to live while building their skills.
+This can look like: - Subsidized employment opportunities; - Earn-and-learn models such as apprenticeship; - Compensation for participation in education/training programs. - Establish a flexible Barrier Reduction Fund to directly assist job seekers overcome acute barriers to employment (such as childcare, housing, technology access, and transportation.) - Restore and increase funding for the Job Training and Economic Development (JTED) Program to connect adults with skills training in indemand sectors. - Invest \$100 million in MAP grants to move towards providing need-based aid to all eligible students. - Support job seekers on SNAP by investing state dollars in SNAP Employment & Training (since every dollar is eligible for a federal match.) - Ensure any public investments in clean energy promote inclusive and equitable access to jobs and green job training - like the Clean Energy Jobs Act. - Provide increased, permanent funding for the Illinois YouthBuild Act to offer paid training and work opportunities to low-income youth. - 2.
+Align policy to eliminate non-skill barriers to employment disproportionately faced by people of color, foreign-born workers, and women in Illinois. - Support Paid Sick Days to ensure low-wage workers don't have to lose their jobs or pay due to illness and family emergencies. - Eliminate driver's license suspensions for failure to pay tickets, fines, fees, or child support, and for failure to appear in court.